agroimpacts/geospaar/README.md

 # geospaar
 The main repository for Clark University's Geospatial Analysis with R course (GEOG 246/346).
 All course materials will be presented here.

 If you are here and reading this, then you already have access to the private GitHub repository on which this is hosted.
 However, we want to install this as an R package.
-To do that, please follow the instructions here
+To do that, please follow the instructions here.

 # Installation